tracel-ai/burn/burn-book/src/building-blocks/tensor.md

 Burn Tensors are primarily initialized using the `from_data()` method which takes the `TensorData` struct as input.
 The `TensorData` struct has two public fields: `shape` and `dtype`.
-The `value`, now stored as bytes, is private but can be accessed via any of the following methods: `as_slice`, `as_mut_slice`, `to_vec` and `iter`.
+The `value`, now stored as bytes, is private but can be accessed via `into_vec` or by `iter`over values.
 To retrieve the data from a tensor, the method `.to_data()` should be employed when intending to reuse the tensor afterward.
 Alternatively, `.into_data()` is recommended for one-time use.
 Let's look at a couple of examples for initializing a tensor from different inputs.

 ```rust, ignore